scipy/scipy/doc/source/dev/toolchain.rst

 - First and foremost, SciPy is a Python project, hence it requires a Python environment.
 - BLAS and LAPACK numerical libraries need to be installed.
 - Compilers for C, C++, Fortran code are needed, as well as for Cython & Pythran (the latter is opt-out currently)
-- The Python environment needs the ``NumPy`` package to be installed.
+- The Python environment needs the ``numpy`` package to be installed.
 - Testing requires the ``pytest`` and ``hypothesis`` Python packages.
 - Building the documentation requires the ``matplotlib``, Sphinx and MyST-NB_ packages along with PyData theme.